Ditchcarbon

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-This request for Major Drilling is in CA, which has a low grid carbon intensity relative to other regions.
+This request for Major Drilling is in CA, which has a very low grid carbon intensity relative to other regions.

 Science Based Targets Initiative